Part of the information below is copied from the EU Commissions website: ec.europe.eu

 China and Ecuador

-China and Ecuador will not implement the REX-system, due to the upcoming Free Trade Agreements (FTAs) Norway-China FTA and EFTA-Ecuador FTA.
-China and Ecuador will therefore continue to use proof of origin FORM A as today untill the relevant FTA has entered into force.
+China, Guatemala and Ecuador will not implement the REX-system due to the (upcoming) Free Trade Agreements (FTAs).
+China and Guatemala will therefore continue to use proof of origin FORM A as today untill the relevant FTA has entered into force.
+The EFTA-Ecuador agreement entered into force 1 November 2020.
+Ecuador will therefore not be a part of Norway's GSP-scheme as of 1 February, and Ecuador can still continue to use proff of origin FORM A throughout January 2021.

-If goods from China or Ecuador are transited via a registered exporter in the EU, the exporter may issue a REX replacement declaration on origin for export to Norway.
+If goods from China, Guatemala or Ecuador are transited via a registered exporter in the EU, the exporter may issue a REX replacement declaration on origin for export to Norway.

 Useful links and documents